pyramids33/hackathon3/readme.md

 The CLI includes the functionality to create a custom transaction.
 This custom_start command creates a transaction with an output script that requires a file and public key to spend.
+See the demo video of this function in the github repo: cli_customtx_demo.m4v

 ```
 Custom Script